NautilusTrader

 self.log.info(f"delta={greeks.delta:.4f} gamma={greeks.gamma:.6f}")

-See the Options guide for the full subscription API including option chain aggregation, strike range filtering, and snapshot modes.
+See the Options guide for the full subscription API, including option chain aggregation, strike range filtering, and snapshot modes.

 Underlying Rust types

-The core Rust implementation lives in crates/model/src/data/greeks.rs:
+The core Rust implementation spans crates/model/src/data/greeks.rs and crates/model/src/data/option_chain.rs:

-Black-Scholes functions (Rust/PyO3)
+Black-Scholes functions

-from nautilus_trader.core.nautilus_pyo3 import (
+from nautilus_trader.model import (

 black_scholes_greeks,